certtools/intelmq/docs/user/eventdb.rst

    :alt: EventDB Statistics Example

+.. _timescaledb:

 -------------------------------
 Using EventDB with Timescale DB
 -------------------------------

-`Timescale DB <https://www.timescale.com/>`_ is a PostgreSQL extension to add time-series support, which is quite handy as you dont have to learn other syntaxes as you already know.
+`Timescale DB <https://www.timescale.com/>`_ is a PostgreSQL extension to add time-series support, which is quite handy as you don't have to learn other syntaxes as you already know.
 You can use the SQL Queries as before, the extension will handle the rest.
 To see all limitations, please check the `Timescale DB Documentation <https://docs.timescale.com/timescaledb/latest/>`_.

 What is time-series?